19hours/sg-statutes/Acts/Casino Control Act.md

 132\.—(1) A minor shall not enter or remain, or take part in any gaming, on any casino premises.

-(2) Any minor who contravenes subsection (1) shall be guilty of an offence.
+(2) Any minor who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

 [Vic.
 CCA 1991, s.
 84]

+[Act 36 of 2012 wef 31/01/2013]

 ### Casino operator to bar minors from casino premises